What is a Contract for Deed?

 Sometimes a seller agrees to make repairs that are necessary to protect the seller's interest in the property.
 Before making repairs, the seller must give you at least 72 hours notice in writing so long as it is not an emergency.

-Many houses have never been inspected.
+Many houses have never been inspected or have not been inspected in a number of years.
 If the city found violations of a city code during an inspection of the house, the violations must be listed in the contract.
 If the seller does not tell you about the violations, you can call off the contract.
 You may also get some of your money back.

 The contract should have a promise from the seller that the seller has not received notice of any code violations within that last 10 years.
 If notices of code violations have been received by the seller, the seller must disclose and list all the notices to you.